-The packaging has been carefully designed for operator convenience and for operator and lamb safety.
-A new needle with every new injector cartridge helps minimise the risk to the lamb of infection and ensures that the needle remains sharp.
+The packaging has been carefully designed for operator convenience, and for operator and lamb safety.
+Using a new needle with every other injector cartridge helps minimise the risk of infection to the lamb, and ensures that the needle remains sharp.
 This innovation is more humane than the common practice of using a single needle for 100s of animal injections, for instance during vaccination and some worm treatments.

 A trained operator can apply Numnuts in 2-3 seconds.

-We believe the marginal additional time taken to push the local anaesthetic injection plunger on the Numnuts tool is offset by the improved ergonomics and reduced RSI associated with using our unique innovative tool for applying rings to the tail and scrotum at marking.
+We believe the marginal additional time taken to push the local anaesthetic injection plunger on the Numnuts device is offset by the improved ergonomics and reduced RSI associated with using our unique innovative tool for applying rings to the tail and scrotum at marking.

-The local l anaesthetic In Numnuts is a powerful fast-acting drug that blocks transmission of pain signals by nerves.
-The local anaesthetic is injected directly where the ring is applied to the tail and scrotum.
-The pain of ring castration and ring tail docking commences at these sites.
-Pain develops around 2 – 5 minutes later from loss of oxygen supply, and the acute pain associated with the procedure lasts 60-90 minutes.
+NumOcaine® is injected directly where the ring is applied to the tail and scrotum.
+The marking ring disrupts blood flow to the tail and testicles, and the pain of ring castration and ring tail docking commences at these sites.
+Pain develops around 2 – 5 minutes after band application from loss of oxygen supply, and the acute pain associated with the procedure lasts 60-90 minutes.
 LA reduces the conduction of pain by nerves for a similar time frame.

 Regulations controlling marking practices varies between countries.
 In Australia, animal husbandry practice guidelines recommend marking lambs between 2 to 8 weeks of age, whereas government regulations indicate that marking should, where possible, occur between 2 and 12 weeks of age.
 Numnuts is designed to be used on lambs up to 12 weeks of age.

-However, lambs more than 3 months old may only be castrated by a vet (Veterinary surgeons act 1966)
+However, lambs more than 3 months old may only be castrated by a vet (Veterinary Surgeons Act, 1966)

 Numnuts is designed for marking lambs.
 NumOcaine is approved for calves – they will likely need more than one dose.
 No efficacy data currently exists.
 A future Numnuts device for calves is in future development pipeline.

 Tail docking reduces soiling of wool with urine and faeces.
-This reduces the risk of sheep contracting the painful and potentially fatal disease fly strike and reduces the risk of carcass contamination in the abattoir.
+This reduces the risk of sheep contracting the painful, and potentially fatal, disease ‘fly-strike’, and reduces the risk of carcass contamination in the abattoir.